-GABRIEL is being presented now through March 26, 2018 at North of History, a new performance/gallery space located at 445 Columbus Ave.
+GABRIEL was presented in March 2018 at North of History, a new performance/gallery space located at 445 Columbus Ave.
 Hamilton Clancy directs.

 Reviews for GABRIEL:

 "Elaine Ivy Harris is honest and open as Louise.
 She is vulnerable in her opening monologue, then skillfully transitions her demeanor when confronted by her sisters at the dinner table."

 "The Prologue... is delivered by Louise, played with a mix of sensitivity and mischievousness by Elaine Ivy Harris.
 When Louise turns up... to the potluck dinner, she is the comic relief and foil."

 Read more at: http://nytheatre-wire.com/

 "Gabriel presents an honest and relevant conversation with witty jokes and compelling characters portrayed by wonderful actresses..."